-The name Angelus supposedly derives from that of a particular vineyard where devout winemakers could hear the Angelus bell tolling from all the town’s churches.
+The name Angelus supposedly derives from a particular vineyard where devout winemakers could hear the Angelus bell tolling from all the town’s churches.
 The estate was brought by the present owner’s great-grandfather, Comte Maurice de Boüard, in 1921.
-He also owned another property Château Mazerat, and after World War II his sons united the two estates under its present name.
+He also owned another property Château Mazerat, and after World War II, his sons united the two estates under its present name.
 The next generation took over in the form of the dynamic Hubert de Boüard in 1985.
 Hubert felt that the Château was underperforming, and he has worked hard since to re-energize the property.
 His energy and investment were rewarded in 1996 when the Château was promoted to a First Growth – which was well deserved!
 Just ask the actor Daniel Craig, who drank a bottle of Angelus as James Bond in the film Casino Royale.

-Today, Château Angelus is one of St-Emilion’s finest estates and it’s not hard to see why tens of thousands of visitors are drawn to this town.
+Today, Château Angelus is one of St-Emilion’s finest estates, and it’s not hard to see why tens of thousands of visitors are drawn to this town.
 It’s a UNESCO World Heritage site, thanks to its unspoiled character and its medieval monuments.
 Picturesque vineyards stretch in all directions from the hub of the old town.
 St-Emilion’s celebrity has always been closely tied to the wealth and renown of its famous Châteaux, who continue to produce some of the finest and most awe-inspiring red wine in the world.